shinevit/dante-alphine/README.md

 -------------

 This is a smallest images of Alphine os with preinstelled Dante socks5 sever.
 Main aim of It is accessing for Telegram clients free.
-But there is not any restriction to use for antother puprose.
+But there is not any restriction to use for another puprose.
 Keept Its easy with added scripts.

 [**Dante**](http://www.inet.no/dante/index.html) Socks5 implements RFC 1928 and related standards.